Events in UCIS

 8:00 pm Festival

-EU Film Festival: FRANTA MIMOZEMSTAN [SPACE FRANK] (Czech Republic)
+EU Film Festival: FRANTA MIMOZEMSTAN/Space Frank (Czech Republic)

 Location:

-University of Pittsburgh, Location: TBD
+University of Pittsburgh, Location: Public Health, G23

 Sponsored by: